Doctoral Consortium (CfP 2017)

 Doctoral Consortium Dates:

-- 23 May 2017 - Doctoral Consortium application submission deadline
+- 6 June 2017 (extended!) - Doctoral Consortium application submission deadline

 - 29 August 2017 - Doctoral Consortium camera-ready versions